 3. Don’t Be Afraid to Let Your Hair Down

 While you should be professional when traveling with your boss, don’t be afraid to have some fun if time allows and the atmosphere is conducive.
-Letting your boss see the lighter side of your personality is a good thing, so long as you use your good judgment.
+Letting your boss see the lighter side of your personality is a good thing, so long as you use your good judgment, as you won’t want to show yourself up.
+Just remember to google “where to buy a fake id” before traveling, especially if these good times entail going to a nightclub or bar.
+You don’t want to draw attention to yourself before the night has even begun, would you?
 Common sense means that you should:

 - Limit your drinking.
 Don’t drink more than your boss.